Save these August dates for CRN Pipeline 2023!

 And you'll do so at the 5-star Sheraton Grand Mirage Resort on the Gold Coast, which is also a great location if you're looking to turn your trip into a short break (seriously, look at some of the photos Pipeline attendees shared online last year).

-We'll bring you more about the event in the weeks ahead, but in the meantime save August 22-25 in your calendar and register you interest in attending CRN Pipeline 2023!
+We'll bring you more about the event in the weeks ahead, but in the meantime save August 22-25 in your calendar using the links below and register you interest in attending CRN Pipeline 2023!

 And after great support in 2022 from the sponsors of this event, we've already booked sponsors for Pipeline 2023.
 Places for sponsors are limited, so if you want to sponsor CRN Pipeline 2023 then contact our sales team now.